boldbi/boldbi-kubernetes/docs/amazon-eks.md

 ```
 ![Pod status](images/pod_status.png)

-26. Wait till you see all applications were in running state.
-Some applications may go get error and go to CrashLoopBackoff state.
-But they will change to Running state after some time.

-27. Then use your DNS or ingress IP address you got from **Step 17** to access the application in browser.
+26. Wait till you see the applications in running state.
+Then use your DNS or ingress IP address you got from **Step 17** to access the application in browser.

-28. Configure the Bold BI On-Premise application startup to use the application.
+27. Configure the Bold BI On-Premise application startup to use the application.
 Please refer the following link for more details on configuring the application startup,

     https://help.boldbi.com/embedded-bi/application-startup